barbarer/py4e-int/_sources/lists/MixedupCode.rst

     :adaptive:

     The following program segment should iterate through the strings in "list" and append them to "long_list" if the length is greater than 4.
+For example, if "list" contains ["four", "Michigan", "yellow", "at", "blue", "go blue"], then "long_list" should be ["Michigan", "yellow", "go blue"].
 But, the blocks have been mixed up and include an extra block that isn't needed in the solution.

     -----
-    def michigan():
+    def michigan(list):
     =====
-        list = ["four", "Michigan", "yellow", "at", "blue", "go blue"] long_list = []
+        long_list = []
     =====
         for item in list: